Plain English Breakdown

 What This Bill Does

-- Requires the judge to pick another lawyer who meets certain qualifications or tell the state's top lawyer about it.
+- Requires the trial judge to either pick another lawyer or tell the state's top law officer (the Attorney General) about the situation.

 Who It Names or Affects

-- District attorneys who need a replacement when they can't work on a case
+- District attorneys who might need a substitute when they cannot work on a case due to a conflict of interest.

 Terms To Know